 19They began to be grieved and to say to him one by one, “Surely not I?”

-20And he said to them, “It is one of the Twelve; the one who dips with me in the dish.
+20And he said to them, “It is one of the Twelve—the one who dips bread with me in the bowl.

-21For the Son of Man goes, just as it is written about him, but woe to that man through whom the Son of Man is betrayed!
+21For the Son of Man will go to die just as it is written about him, but how terrible it will be for that man by whom the Son of Man is betrayed!
 It would have been better for that man if he had not been born.”

 22And while they were eating, he took bread, and when he had blessed it, he broke it and gave it to them and said, “Take it; this is my body.”